marcglasberg/asyncredux.com/react/tutorial/sync-actions.md

 already exists in the list.
 If it does, we want to abort adding the new todo item, and then show an **error message** to the user.

-This can be accomplished by simply throwing an `UserException` with the error message.
+This can be accomplished by simply throwing a `UserException` with the error message.
 See below:

 ```tsx